-Based on management estimates, we believe that the total U.S. surgical facility market represents approximately \$90 billion in annual revenue, including approximately \$55 billion of hospital outpatient department procedures and \$35 billion of ambulatory surgical center procedures, and we believe that ambulatory surgical centers are capturing an increasing share of the total surgical procedure market.
-We estimate that as a result of this trend, total annual procedure volume is expected to grow over the next few years by approximately 2% in hospital outpatient departments and by approximately 6% in ambulatory surgery centers, while inpatient procedures will decline by approximately 2% during the same period.
-In addition, we believe that approximately \$60 billion of inpatient surgical cases have the potential to move to outpatient surgery centers, which, together with procedures performed at hospital outpatient departments and ambulatory surgical centers, represents what we believe is a total addressable market of approximately \$150 billion.
+Based on management estimates, we believe that the total U.S. outpatient surgical facility market represents approximately \$90 billion in annual revenue, including approximately \$55 billion of hospital outpatient department procedures and \$35 billion of ambulatory surgical center procedures, and we believe that ASCs are capturing an increasing share of the total surgical procedure market.
+We estimate that as a result of this trend, total annual procedure volume is expected to grow over the next few years by approximately 2% in hospital outpatient departments and by approximately 6% in ASCs, while inpatient procedures will decline by approximately 2% during the same period.
+In addition, we believe that approximately \$60 billion of inpatient surgical cases have the potential to move to outpatient surgery centers, which, together with procedures performed at hospital outpatient departments and ASCs, represents what we believe is a total addressable market of approximately \$150 billion.